KetanGhungralekar/Image_Classification/README.md

 ## Model Description

-This project employs a logistic regression model, which is a linear model used for binary classification.
+This project employs a nueral network model, which is a linear model used for binary classification.
 In this case, we extend it for multi-class classification by applying the softmax function to output probabilities for each digit class.

 The model architecture includes: